 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
-In addition, you can read about how doctors evaluate and compare cancer cells to normal cells, called grading.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+In addition, you can read about how doctors evaluate and compare cancer cells to healthy cells, called grading.
+To see other pages in this guide, use the menu.

 The results are combined to determine the stage of cancer for each person.
-There are five stages of anal cancer: stage 0 (zero) and stages I through IV (one through four).
+There are 5 stages of anal cancer: stage 0 (zero) and stages I through IV (1 through 4).
 The stage provides a common way of describing the cancer, so doctors can work together to plan the best treatments.

 Here are more details on each part of the TNM system for anal cancer: